For help in understanding what to expect from your metabolic recovery and how to recover the fastest, please schedule a consultation.

 - Barissimo Maple Bacon

-Xochitl White Corn Chips available online
+Xochitl White Corn Chips are available online, made with corn and palm olein.

-Made of Corn Masa, which is better than corn flour
+Made of Corn Masa, which is better than cornflour

 Most grocery stores have Mission or another brand.
 Publix does carry Mission and some Publix also carry an organic version.
 You can also order ahead from Target and other large retailers.
 Before ordering online as always make sure to find the ingredients and make sure there are no vegetable oils.